In addition to his veterinary work, Dr. Mark also trains dogs—mostly large breeds and those that suffer from aggression problems.

-How to Train a Dog to Guard Your House
+How Do You Train a Dog to Guard Your House?

 Most people expect a dog to naturally guard their house.
 Some dogs, however, have been taught that strangers coming over are a cause for celebration and will be happy to greet almost anyone.

 The majority of dogs will eventually learn to guard a house but may need a little help.
 A dog trained only to guard his house does not need to be as well trained as a personal protection dog.
 There are some basics you need to work on, however.
 This article will outline what you need to do.

 - Teach your dog basic obedience: If you have a yard you can work in, you should use it for training.
 He will become more territorial as he learns to obey your commands while working in that area.
 Be sure to teach basic commands like sit, down, stay, leave it, and you should also teach him to bark on command.

 - Part of his more advanced obedience training should include teaching impulse control: When you have a visitor he should sit on command, lie down, then watch as the person comes in; teach impulse control so that he does not have to run over, jump up, and try to play.

 - Run the property boundaries with your dog: You should do this every day at the end of your obedience lessons.
 Your dog will learn his territory and be familiar with the land he should be protecting.